 As is turns out, there’s a brain-specific protein called AcPb that speeds recovery in promoting the healing power of sleep.
-That’s all well and good for science, but until there’s a cure based on this newfound knowledge we’ll stick to giving you some sleep tips to help you get the rest you need to recover as quickly as possible.
+That’s all well and good for science, but until there’s a cure based on this newfound knowledge, we’ll stick to giving you some sleep tips to help you get the rest you need to recover as quickly as possible.

-Prop your head up
+Prop up your head.

-Moisten the air
+Moisten the air.

-The air is much dryer in winter than the rest of the year, so using a humidifier can serve you well when sick.
+The air is much drier in winter than the rest of the year, so using a humidifier can serve you well when sick.
 Placing a humidifier or vaporizer a few feet from your bed can ease congestion by breaking up mucus so you can cough it out.
 Moist air can also help relieve the cough itself.

-Medicate with caution
+Medicate with caution.

 Sure, alcohol may make you sleepy, but it dries you out and causes your sinuses to swell.

-Brew a cup of tea
+Brew a cup of tea.

-Recipe for a simple ginger tea: Thinly slice a 4-inch piece of fresh ginger root and boil for 30 minutes in a half-gallon of water.
+Recipe for a simple ginger tea: Thinly slice a four-inch piece of fresh ginger root and boil for 30 minutes in a half-gallon of water.
 Add cinnamon bark and sugar or honey for added flavor.
 It’s best to sip this brew awhile before bedtime, as it may stimulate stomach acid and potentially cause heartburn.

-Cut down on dairy
+Cut down on dairy.

 In some people, dairy products like milk, cheese, and yogurt can produce more mucus and lead to a worsening of cold and flu symptoms.
-Avoiding dairy when you’re sick may help to help improve congestion.
+Avoiding dairy when you’re sick may help to improve congestion.